mohammed-elbestawy/AWS-Serverless-Feedback-Form-Project/STEPS.md

 ---

-<a id="step-3"></a>
+<a id="iam"></a>
-## Step 3 — 🔐 IAM Role & Policy
+## 🔐 IAM Role & Policy

-These are the exact permissions the Lambda function needs — nothing more than what it actually uses.
+The exact permissions the Lambda function needs — nothing more than what it actually uses.

 ```json
 {